Smith-Pad/osui/README.md

 <h2 align="center">What is it?</h2>

 <p align="center">
-OSUI is the core user interface for the Smith-Pad ecosystem, enpowering teachers, paraprofessionals and students to use a simple, elegant approach to interfacing with the UI.
+Experience the simplicity and elegance of OSUI,  designed for the Smith-Pad ecosystem, empowering educators and students with seamless, intuitive interaction.
 </p>